 One of the questions I’m asked most often is “How do we motivate employees to be enthusiastic about safety?”

-The first thing to consider when you are trying to help improve motivation for safety is that employees rarely get excited or motivated about anything that isn’t completely clear of what is in it for them.
-And you are going to have a hard time getting buy-in on something that they feel was pushed down onto them.
+You are going to have a hard time getting buy-in on something that they feel was pushed down onto them.
 Anything that seems punitive, rules-based or force-fed, and you are not going to get their buy-in or their motivation.
 Think about how you react when you’re forced to do something that was decided for you.

 If you want your people to buy-in to safety, you’re going to have to approach it with the intent of asking your people to help you to create a better culture of safety.
 You are going to need to consult with and involve your people in a way that makes them feel part of the team and part of the decisions that are being made.
 And, most of all, before you do any of that, you are going to have to make some decisions in three different areas about what kind of safety program you are building.

 Let’s talk about the three key parts that will help with selling your safety program effectively:

 First, decide what your particular brand of safety is.
 Is it to just meet the bare minimum?
 To let your people bring all of their bad habits learned at former workplaces.
 Or is your brand of safety one that encourages participation and ownership?
 Where your people all have a stake in looking out for each other.

 Are you a premium product of safety; one that exceeds minimums and helps yours to become a world-class organization?

 Is yours a budget brand of safety, that only checks the boxes and meets the minimums but not much else?
 Or are you a premium product of safety; one that exceeds minimums and helps yours to become a world-class organization?